duarte-alex/FDM-CHALLENGE/README.md

 - **interpretability**: results for a linear regression are easy to communicate to client increasing their trust
 - **$R \approx 1$**: plotted in ```forecast_logic.ipynb```

-By multiplying the total number predicted heats for the quality group, $P_{group}$, by expected percetange of each Grade in the Group, $G_{Grade \% average}$, I can return forecast data in a format ScrapCheft accepts.
+By multiplying the total number predicted heats for the quality group, $P_{group}$, by expected percetange of each Grade in the Group **given to the endpoint**, I can return forecast data in a format ScrapCheft accepts for the selected grades and the others **are set to 0 ensuring the sparsity observed in the dataset**.

 <p>
 P<sub>grade</sub> = P<sub>group</sub> ×  G<sub>Grade % average</sub>